knative/docs/blog/docs/articles/knative-meets-apache-camel.md

 The `demo-broker` is referenced as the `source` of the `Pipe` and within the `properties` we define which CloudEvent `type` we are interested in.
 On a matching CloudEvent, the event is routed to the referenced `sink`.
 In this example we are using a simple `log-sink` Kamelet, which will just print the received data on its standard out log.

+!!! note

-> NOTE: In order for the above to work, the Apache Camel K operator will indeed create a Knative `Trigger` from the `Pipe` data, where the `spec.broker` will match our `demo-broker` and the `spec.filter.attributes.types` field will be set to `com.corp.my.timer.source` to ensure only matching CloudEvent types are being forwarded.
+    In order for the above to work, the Apache Camel K operator will indeed create a Knative `Trigger` from the `Pipe` data, where the `spec.broker` will match our `demo-broker` and the `spec.filter.attributes.types` field will be set to `com.corp.my.timer.source` to ensure only matching CloudEvent types are being forwarded.

 ## Conclusion

 With Apache Camel K the Knative Eventing ecosystem benefits from a huge number of predefined `Kamelet`s for integration with a lot of services and products.
 Sending events from Google Cloud to AWS is possible.
-Knative Eventing acts as the heart of the routing, with the Knative `Broker` and `Trigger` APIs as the Event Mesh for your Kubernetes cluster!
+Knative Eventing acts as the heart of the routing, with the Knative Broker and Trigger APIs as the Event Mesh for your Kubernetes cluster!